Nomads and City Dwellers Institutions and Worldview

 And the Nahd ben Zaid joined the Benc al-Harith, became confederate with them and completely united with them; and the Jarin ben Rabban joined the Benc Zubaid, attached themselves to them and lived together, and the whole tribe with its confederates was attached to the same ancestor.

-Israel absorbed other tribes too; the twelve tribes were a federation.
-The tribe of Judah absorbed the remnants of the tribe of Simeon, and also incorporated foreign groups like the Calebites and Yerahmeclites.
-In the Books of Numbers and Joshua, the Calebites were originally outside of the Israelite confederation.
-Caleb was the son of Yephunneh the Qenizite, (Numbers 32:12; Joshua 14:6,14) but they had contact with Israel from the time of the sojourn at Qadesh, where Caleb was named as Judah’s representative for the exploration of Canaan (Numbers 13:6).
-Eventually, Caleb is genealogically attached to Judah.
-The son of Yephunnch becomes the son of Hesron, son of Peres, son of Judah and brother of Yerahmeel, (I Chronicles 2:9,18,24) or another foreign group (I Samuel 27:10) attached to the line of Judah (I Chronicles 2:9).
-These fusions probably took place frequently.
+Israel absorbed other tribes too.
+The twelve tribes were a federation.
+The tribe of Judah absorbed the remnants of the tribe of Simeon.
+Judah also incorporated foreign groups like the Calebites and Yerahmeclites.
+The Calebites were originally outside of the Israelite confederation, according to the Books of Numbers and Joshua.
+Caleb was the son of Yephunneh the Qenizite, (Numbers 32:12; Joshua 14:6,14).
+The Calebites had contact with Israel from the time of the sojourn at Qadesh.
+Caleb’s genealogy was eventually attached to Judah.
+He was named at Qadesh as Judah’s representative for the exploration of Canaan (Numbers 13:6).

-If a tribe becomes too large it may be forced to split up, but the groups retain a feeling of family solidarity and unite for common enterprises.
+If a tribe becomes too large, it may be forced to split up.
+But the groups retain a feeling of family solidarity and unite for common enterprises.
 This is the case with two federations of the Syrian desert, the ‘Anezeh and the Shammar.
 As for Israel, Abram and Lot separated, but when Lot was the prisoner of the four victorious kings, Abram went to his rescue.
 (Genesis 14: 12-16)

 Territory

-Each tribe had a territory in which cultivated land was privately owned.
-Pasture land, on the other hand, was held in common.
-Tribal boundaries were not well-defined and this could lead to disputes, especially over the use of wells or cisterns.
 Everyone was aware of the location of watering places and knew who their owners were, but sometimes quarrels would break out between shepherds.
 Abram’s herdsmen quarreled with Lot’s.
 (Genesis 13:7) Abimelek’s servants seize a well dug by Abraham.
 (Genesis 21:25).
-And Isaac struggles to maintain his rights over the wells he had dug between Gerar and Beersheba.
-(Genesis 26: 19-22) If disputes were not settled peaceably, they were settled by war.
+And Isaac struggled to maintain his rights over the wells he had dug between Gerar and Beersheba (Genesis 26: 19-22).
+Disputes were settled by war if the tribes couldn’t settle them peacefully.

 The Law of Hospitality and Asylum

 Hospitality was a necessity which became a virtue.
 The guest is sacred and the honor of providing for him is a matter of dispute.
 A stranger can enjoy such hospitality for three days, but even after he leaves he has right to protection for a given time.
 This time varies from tribe to tribe.
-For some it is ‘until the salt he has eaten has left his stomach’.
+For some tribes, it is ‘until the salt he has eaten has left his stomach’.
 In large tribes it might be for three more days and within a radius of 100 miles.

 Mythology Among the Hebrews and its Historical Development